-LangMap: A Hierarchical Benchmark for Open-Vocabulary Goal Navigation
+LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation

 Abstract